spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 ### Processing the violations

-To answer our question *"Are there any words whose presence in a Yelp review might indicate there is a serious health code violation at a restaurant?"*, we'll need to distinguish between restaurants that are generally clean and ones that have serious health code violations.
+To answer our research question *"Are there any words whose presence in a Yelp review might indicate there is a serious health code violation at a restaurant?"*, we'll need to distinguish between restaurants that are generally clean and ones that have serious health code violations.
 These restaurants are most likely to have reviews with distinguishing words, as something like unlabeled food in the fridge is unlikely to directly affect the customer reviews.
 Take a look at the data containing the inspection results and see if you can come up with any good criteria for filtering these results.

 While defining your own criteria is a useful exercise, lets start out with using a predefined set, so we can refer to the same results for the next few